Stakeholder Engagement Roadmap and Peer Review Overview for EPA’s Study of the Potential Impacts of Hydraulic Fracturing on Drinking Water Resources

 - Stakeholder Roadmap, Peer Review Overview & Timeline

-You will need Adobe Reader to view some of the files on this page.
+You may need a PDF reader to view some of the files on this page.
 See EPA’s About PDF page to learn more.On March 18, 2010, at the request of the U.S. Congress, EPA announced plans to develop a comprehensive research study on the potential impact of hydraulic fracturing on drinking water resources.
 EPA believes a transparent, research-driven approach with significant stakeholder involvement can address questions about hydraulic fracturing and strengthen our clean energy future.
 The below roadmap outlines what EPA has done to date and our plans to build upon the Agency’s commitment to transparency and stakeholder engagement starting with the development of the Hydraulic Fracturing Study Plan and concluding with the draft assessment report.

 Goals of Strengthened Stakeholder Engagement

 - Increase technical engagement with the stakeholder community to ensure that EPA has ongoing access to a broad range of expertise and data outside the Agency.

 - Improve public understanding of the goals and design of the study.

 - Ensure that EPA is current on changes in industry practices and technologies so the draft assessment reflects an up-to-date picture of hydraulic fracturing operations.

 - Obtain timely and constructive feedback on projects undertaken as part of the study.